Gorilla Groups and families in Bwindi and Mgahinga

 Nyakagezi Gorilla Family – (Mgahinga)

-There is only one habituated gorilla group in Mgahinga National Park.
+There is only one habituated gorilla groups in Mgahinga National Park.
 The group is unpredictable and often migrates to Rwanda and Congo led by Mark the dominant Silverback.
 Apart from Mark, there are 2 other silverbacks in a group of 10.
 Because of their unpredictable movements, viewing the family can be difficult.
 Although they have currently settled in Uganda, you need to contact the authorities through your tour operator to know their exact location.